Continuous-wave quantum light control via engineered Rydberg-induced dephasing: Introduction

-The remainder of this paper is structured as follows.
-In section \ref{sec:cav}, the realization of the proposed CW SPT device based on a single-sided cavity is discussed, while in section \ref{sec:fs}, the free-space version of the device is analyzed.
+The remainder of this paper is structured as follows: In Sec. \ref{sec:cav}, the realization of the proposed cw SPT device based on a single-sided cavity is discussed, while in Sec. \ref{sec:fs}, the free-space version of the device is analyzed.
 Both sections are divided into five subsections.
-In subsection A the model is introduced, while in subsection B the modification of the scattering properties of the probe field and the dephasing induced on the control branch are examined.
-In subsection C, the optimal impedance matching conditions for control photon storage are theoretically estimated.
-In subsection D, the Monte Carlo wave-function method used to simulate the system is presented, and in subsection E, the results of the simulation are used to characterize the efficiency of the proposed devices and are compared with the theoretical estimates.
-Finally, in section \ref{sec:concl}, we provide the conclusions of our work.
+In Secs. \ref{sec:modcav} and \ref{sec:sysfs} the model is introduced, while in Secs. \ref{sec:probcav} and \ref{sec:fsprob} the modification of the scattering properties of the probe field and the dephasing induced on the control branch are examined.
+In Secs. \ref{subsec:imcav} and \ref{sec:fsim}, the optimal impedance matching conditions for control photon storage are theoretically estimated.
+In Secs. \ref{sec:simucav} and \ref{sec:simfs}, the Monte Carlo wave-function method used to simulate the system is presented, and in Secs. \ref{sec:rescav} and \ref{sec:resfs}, the results of the simulation are used to characterize the efficiency of the proposed devices and are compared with the theoretical estimates.
+Finally, in Sec. \ref{sec:concl}, we provide the conclusions of our work.